egor-demidov/libgran/Writerside/topics/Van-der-Waals-attraction-surface.md

 `size_t i`
 : index of the particle that is being accelerated

-`size_t j`
+`field_value_t const & x_facet`
-: index of the particle that is acting on particle i
+: point on the facet closest to the center of particle i

 `std::vector<fielv_value_t> const & x`
 : const reference to the position buffer